 When a person is ready to move on from a Covid-19 designated setting to their long term placement they must have a clinical assessment that concludes that they are no longer infectious and have undergone a period of self-isolation for a period of 14 days before the move.
 There should be no need for the person to further self-isolate when they move to their long-term placement.

 Yes, and this has always been the case even before the Coronavirus crisis, provided that there is an appropriate care package in place for discharge.
-The NHS Hospital Trust simply has to end the patient’s licence, or permission, to occupy the hospital bed, which means the patient becomes a trespasser.
-The NHS Hospital Trust cannot obtain a possession order against the patient, because possession claims have generally been stayed during the pandemic period.
+The NHS Hospital Trust simply has to end your client’s licence, or permission, to occupy the hospital bed, which means your client becomes a trespasser.
+The NHS Hospital Trust cannot obtain a possession order against your client, because possession claims have generally been stayed during the pandemic period.
 But they can ask the Court to make an injunction.

 This was dealt with in the 2020 case of University College London Hospitals NHS Trust v MB.
 MB had been receiving inpatient treatment for complex psychological problems, and had been in hospital for over a year.
 She rejected the care packages offered to her, as she believed they were insufficient to meet her needs.
 She said she would take her own life if the hospital enforced discharge.
 The Court made an injunction requiring her to vacate the hospital bed.